researchstudio-sat/webofneeds/documentation/designissues/draft-stating-information-requirements.md

       s:name        "Vienna, Austria"
     ]

-    won:action [
+    won:hasActionDeclaration [
-      rdf:type won:actionDeclaration
-      won:actionInputShapesGraph :pickup-shapes-graph
+      won:hasActionInputShapesGraph :pickup-shapes-graph
     ]
   ];
 ````

-The action declaration refers to an `won:actionInputShapesGraph` to define the input parameters needed to call a taxi.
-The input shapes graph `:pickup-shapes-graph` could look like the following and defines that there has to be exactly one `won:hasLocation` property present is the `won:is` branch of the need which describes the pickup either as location (e.g. geo coordinates) or address (e.g. name and number of street):
+The input shapes graph `:pickup-shapes-graph` in the following defines that there must be exactly one node of class `txi:callTaxiActionRequest` that has  exactly one `txi:hasPickUpLocation` property which describes the pickup either as location (e.g. geo coordinates) or address (e.g. name and number of street):

 ````
 :pickup-shapes-graph {